TheRayG/deepracer-log-analysis/DeepRacerLogAnalysis_Blog.md

 <Pic of horizontal speed / steering vs waypoints>

 ## Identifying Track Sections to Tweak Actions & Rewards
+While Speed is the primary performance criteria in a Time Trial race, Stability is also important in an Object Avoidance or Head-to-head race.
+As there are time penalties for the car going off-track, it is very important

 ## Further Experiments